sathomas/jsDataV.is/src/text/apndA/02-arrays.md

 ## Working with Arrays

 If your visualization relies on a significant amount of data, that data is most likely contained in arrays.
 Unfortunately, it's very tempting to resort to imperative programming when working with arrays.
 Arrays suggest the use of programming loops, and, as we saw above, programming loops are an imperative construct that often causes errors.
 If we can avoid loops and rely on functional programming instead, we can improve the quality of our JavaScript.
 The core JavaScript language includes a few utilities and methods to help applications cope with arrays in a functional style, but Underscore.js adds many others.
-This section describes many of Underscore's array utilities most helpful for data visualizations.
+This section describes many of Underscore.js's array utilities most helpful for data visualizations.

 ### Extracting Elements by Position